Heart’s Delight at Trinity Bay - E.J. Sooley House

 - True outport living in a 1930's fisherman's home

 - Endless coastal exploring

 - On-site laundry facilites

-The second coastal home (on the Hipditch Circuit) you will stay at is an hour and thirty minutes from St. John's.
 The E.J.
-Sooley House sits on the Baccalieu Trail at Heart's Delight Trinity Bay.
+Sooley House is located on the Baccalieu Trail at Heart's Delight, Trinity Bay.
 This 1930's outport home was originally built on the northeast side of the harbour, but was later dismantled and moved—by CapeRace founder Ken Sooley's grandfather—to its current location.